GandalftheGUI/Duolingo2Anki/README.md

 plaza,"plaza, bullring, seat"
 ```

-Note: The full Duolingo export is intentionally not included.
+Note: The full Duolingo word list is not included due to data ownership limitations; please use your own export to reproduce results.
 See [examples/words_from_duo.csv](examples/words_from_duo.csv.example) for a representative sample.

 ### Run the pipeline